bitifet/SmarkForm/docs/_component_types/type_list.md

 triggers** in the item template and hence we can only remove last item every time in the list.

-This would forece us to move the *Remove Item* button outside the list5️⃣  like in the following example.
+This would force us to move the *Remove Item* button outside the list5️⃣  like in the following example.